onnx/models/vision/object_detection_segmentation/ssd-mobilenetv1/README.md

 ### Input
-This model does not require fixed image dimension.
+This model does not require fixed image dimensions.
 Input batch size is 1, with 3 color channels.
 Image has these variables: `(batch_size, height, width, channels)`.

 ### Preprocessing
 The following code shows how preprocessing is done.
-For more information and an example on how preprocess is done, please visit the [inference notebook](https://github.com/onnx/tensorflow-onnx/blob/master/tutorials/ConvertingSSDMobilenetToONNX.ipynb).
+For more information and an example on how preprocessing is done, please visit the [tf2onnx conversion and inference notebook](https://github.com/onnx/tensorflow-onnx/blob/master/tutorials/ConvertingSSDMobilenetToONNX.ipynb) for this model.

     import numpy as np
     from PIL import Image, ImageDraw, ImageColor